Wenzmk/Modeling_Diamonds_Price_using_Linear_Regression/README.md

 # Modeling_Diamonds_Price_using_Linear_Regression
-This is one of Bangkit Traning Program Project.
+This is one of Bangkit Training Program Project.
 Using Linear Regression to predict diamonds price.

 ### Required Libraries